 Between school, playtime, and endless bursts of energy, kids need the right fuel to keep them going strong.
 But let’s be real—convincing them to eat something nutritious instead of reaching for chips or sugary treats isn’t always easy.

 The good news?
 Healthy snacks for children don’t have to be boring!
-With a little creativity, you can serve up protein-rich snacks that are fun, flavorful, and packed with the nutrients they need to stay focused, full, and happy.
+With a little creativity, you can serve up kids protein snacks that are fun, flavorful, and packed with the nutrients they need to stay focused, full, and happy.
 Whether your little one is a picky eater or an adventurous snacker, these ideas make snack time simple—and stress-free for you!

 How to make it: